PrivFelixKniest/waill/readme.md

-# Waill
+# Waill Monorepo

 ## Description

-Waill (Well AI) is a platform for retrieving information from documents using haystack by deepset.
-It uses a React Frontend, a FastAPI Backend, the haystack library, Auth0 for authentification and ... to store documents.
+Waill (Well AI) is a platform for retrieving information from documents using the OpenAI API.It uses a React Frontend, a FastAPI Backend, the Openai library, Auth0 for authentification and a Relational Database with sqlalchemy.